UNLOCK FREE TRAINING

 Additionally, it is essential to note that Miss.
 Code Ann.
 Title 73 – Professions & Vocations Chapter 35 does not apply in these instances to attorneys at law, any person holding in good faith a duly executed power of attorney from the owner, authorizing the final consummation and execution for the sale, purchase, leasing or exchange of real estate, public officers while performing their duties, and anyone dealing exclusively in oil and gas leases and mineral rights.
 (Section 73-35-3(8))

 (Section 73-35-3(8))It is noted that the following individuals are exempt from licensing requirements denoted in Miss.
 Code Ann.
-Title 73 – Professions & Vocations Chapter 35 – Real Estate Brokers Section-(7) – essentially, noting that any bona fide homeowner is exempt from these licensing requirements -
+Title 73 – Professions & Vocations Chapter 35 – Real Estate Brokers Section-(7) – essentially, noting that any bona fide homeowner is exempt from these licensing requirements:

-Exempt from the licensing requirements of this chapter shall be any person, partnership, association or corporation, who, as a bona fide owner, shall perform any aforesaid act with reference to property owned by them, or to the regular employees thereof who are on a stated salary, where such acts are performed in the regular course of business.
+"Exempt from the licensing requirements of this chapter shall be any person, partnership, association or corporation, who, as a bona fide owner, shall perform any aforesaid act with reference to property owned by them, or to the regular employees thereof who are on a stated salary, where such acts are performed in the regular course of business."

 Investors who wholesale real estate may opt to become licensed by the state of Mississippi, although it is not a requirement to wholesale legally.
 The Mississippi Real Estate Commission (MREC) is the state agency responsible for administering and enforcing real estate license provisions in Mississippi.

 Mississippi is the second state in the U.S. to pass legislation that is viewed as a pro-growth economic policy.
-Arizona passed a law providing for universal recognition of occupational license a few years ago.
+Arizona passed a law providing for universal recognition of occupational licenses a few years ago.

 In addition, the state’s licensing boards will be required to issue a professional license for any individual who has worked for at least three years – if that particular state had no licensing requirements while the individual was employed.